nt246/NTRES-6100-data-science/assignments/assignment_6.md

     characters, inserted code chunks, headings, text colors, blank lines, etc.

-  - Have all your code embedded within the R markdown file, and show **BOTH your code and plots** in the knitted markdown file.
+  - Have all your code embedded within the Quarto file, and show **BOTH your code and plots** in the knitted markdown file.

-  - Use R Markdown functionalities to **hide messages and warnings when needed**.
+  - Use Quarto functionalities to **hide messages and warnings when needed**.
 (Suggestion: messages and warnings can often be informative and important, so please examine them carefully and only turn them off when you finish the exercise).